WHAT IS A HANDS ON REVIEW?

 Learning the ropes

-The Doom Eternal E3 demo kicked off with a brief tutorial, giving us a feel for the Doom Slayer’s many mobility options.
+The Doom Eternal demo kicks off with a brief tutorial, giving us a feel for the Doom Slayer’s many mobility options.
 He can leap across tall chasms using a double jump, grab and scale certain walls with a wall climb mechanic, and dash forward with one press of a button.
 Combining these movements can cover a lot of ground in a hurry, fitting in perfectly with the game’s aggressive style.

-The performance of those mechanics, however, left a bit to be desired.
+The performance of those mechanics, however, left a bit to be desired during the E3 demo.
 One section of the tutorial had us climb a wall, then double jump and double dash to another climbable wall further down the hall.
 We were able to latch onto the first wall just fine, the issues came with getting into the second wall while in midair.
 With each try we would get to the wall, but the command to grab the wall wouldn’t register when we pressed it.
 After a few tries we finally got it and were able to move on, but felt being held up by something like that with only 30 minutes in our demo was a tad disheartening.

-The second half of the E3 demo illustrated what combat will be like, which admittedly wasn’t much more than “point gun, shoot gun.”
+The second half of the demo illustrated what combat will be like, which admittedly wasn’t much more than “point gun, shoot gun".
 We did get a taste of Doom Slayer’s new tools, which turn him into a sort of walking Swiss army knife.
 He’s got a mini-flamethrower that can stun enemies, a chainsaw for quick melee kills as well as a normal punch melee attack, frag grenades, sticky bombs, and his arsenal of guns.
 He truly is packed to the teeth.

 Our eagerness to try all of these toys out in battle would have to wait though, as we once again found a tutorial section that worked against us.
 Here we needed to kill a demon separated from us by a wall using the Rocket Launcher’s remote detonation ability, but all the tutorial told us to do was “shoot around the wall”.
 We tried to the left, to the right, and above to no avail, until after 25 rockets or so finally one of them detonated close enough to kill the demon.
 Again we were frustrated by a wonky tutorial delaying progress, but now it’s finally time to take the fight to the horde.